HenriqueBnchn/HenriqueBnchn/README.md

 ---

 ### :man_technologist: About Me :
-I am a student of FrontEnd development from Brazil.
+I am a Junior Developer focusing on Frontend, from Brazil.
+Currently working as a network technician at SpeedTravel Telecom.

 - :telescope: I’m looking for my first oportunity to work with software development.

 - :seedling:  Exploring Javascript.
+In my free time, Im working on my personal portifolio.

-- :zap: In my free time, Im working on my personal portifolio.
+- :zap: I love music!
+I play guitar and sometimes some crazy people pay for me sing in parties

 - :mailbox: How to reach me:  <a href="https://www.linkedin.com/in/henrique-bianchini-moreno-09032001/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/></a>